tigidar/experimental/README.md

 - Laminar and Kyo integration
 - tapir and sttp using the scalajs stub server to mock frontend work.

+## Development

+The development environment use `sbt` and in the future `mill` scala build system and `vite` for frontend development.

+### Scala build

-To start development, first start sbt, then
+To start development, first start sbt, then compile the frontend via fastLinkJS:

 ```bash
 sbt # Start sbt shell
 ~frontend/fastLinkJS # Start frontend fastLinkJS task that compiles
 ```

+You have to connect to the sbt language server, because we have factored out the dependencies into a json file, `deps.json`.
+This is also experimental, since we want to combine `mill` and `sbt` in the end.

+### frontend build (vite)

 Then you can start vite: